-- Identify key historical experiences and trends that have characterized the "Global South" as a region. - Discuss the distinctive features of politics in the Global South, as well as key differences across countries and regions. - Be able to both apply and critically evaluate Western theories and concepts as they are applied to the study of politics in the Global South. - Understand key connections between Southern and Northern Politics.
+- Identify key historical experiences and trends that have characterized the "Global South", and demonstrate awareness of the limits of the concept. - Discuss shared features of politics in the Global South, as well as key differences across countries and regions within the Global South. - Be able to both apply and critically evaluate Western theories and concepts as they are applied to the study of politics in the Global South. - Understand key connections between Southern and Northern Politics.

-Evaluation
+Second Term Evaluation

-- You will write one 8-10 page research paper, due on OWL on Thursday, March 21st (Week 10).
+- You will write one 8-10 page research paper, due on OWL on Monday, March 23rd.
 This paper will be worth 40% of your term mark.
 Guidelines for the paper will be distributed in Week 4 of the course. - A final exam will take place during the April exam period, and will be worth 35% of your term mark. - Active, informed participation in tutorial sessions this term counts for 10% of your term mark.
 See below for details. - Throughout the term, you will follow current events in your two chosen case countries (see below).
 You will keep a weekly journal of one-page entries in which you relate current events in your case countries to themes discussed in the course.
 Details of this assignment will be discussed in the first class of the term.
 This will be worth 15% of your term mark.